MYMurtada/khushoo/README.md

-** Currently the application is not downloadable since it is still under devolopment, however, if you are intrested send me on https://twitter.com/SWE_Mohammad and i will give the apk to.
+** Currently the application is not downloadable since it is still under devolopment, however, if you are intrested send me on https://twitter.com/SWE_Mohammad and i will give the apk to you.